-For nearly 20 years I have provided counseling, training and consultation services in the states of Arizona, Connecticut and California.
+For nearly 20 years I have provided specialized assessment, counseling, training and consultation services in the states of Arizona, Connecticut and California.
 I am a licensed marriage and family therapist in California, a licensed professional counselor in Arizona and a Nationally Certified Counselor through the National Board for Certified Counselors.
 I believe my clients benefit from the diverse professional experiences I have had over the years, having provided services in private practice, community mental health, school, correctional, residential treatment and university counseling settings.

 I have extensive experience working with individuals and their families who are dealing with a loved one struggling with addictions to drugs and alcohol, gambling and compulsive sexual behaviors.
 Although I have worked with individuals and families of all types, I have special expertise in working with young and adult men’s issues and designing a counseling environment that draws on their strengths.

 Training and Teaching

 Another core component of my professional life are the consultation and training services I provide to other professionals, students and paraprofessionals.
 I enjoy the process of training new and experienced professionals and hopefully helping them become more effective in their clinical work.
 I have conducted well over 100 trainings locally and nationally for professionals in the fields of mental health, higher education, community corrections, and clergy.
 I also serve as a regular adjunct professor in the Graduate School of Education and Psychology at Pepperdine University where I have taught courses on Substance Abuse and Forensic Psychology.

 Research and Writing